taldcroft/workflow/README.md

     git clone git@github.com:taldcroft/example.git

-Development for a simple (not released) project
+Development for a simple project with no review
 ---------------------------------------------------

-If it's really just one person doing a project and it is not yet released or configured, it might be OK to work on the `master` branch.
+If it's really just one person doing a project and changes do not require review, it might be OK to work on the `master` branch.
 This single thread development is not good once a project gets more complex.